telerik/xaml-docs/controls/radpropertygrid/features/scrolling.md

 ---
 title: Scrolling into View
 page_title: Scrolling into View
-description: Check our &quot;Scrolling into View&quot; documentation article for the RadPropertyGrid WPF control.
+description: Check our &quot;Scrolling into View&quot; documentation article for the RadPropertyGrid {{ site.framework_name }} control.
 slug: radpropertygrid-scrolling
 tags: scrolling,into,view
 published: True